accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Connect an **external keyboard** (and [configure keyboard navigation](methodologie.md#externalkeyboard)).
 1. Browse the screen and locate the additional content that appears when the focus is placed on a user interface component.
 1. Check that the additional content can be hidden by a key on the keyboard (generally the key or combination of keys that will have been associated in *Switch Access* for the *Return* parameter)
-1. Check that the additional content remains visible :
+1. Check that the additional content remains visible
-	- until the focus is moved away from the user interface component and the additional content ;
+	- until the focus is moved away from the user interface component and the additional content;
-	- or as long as the focus is positioned on the user interface component or in the additional content ;
+	- or as long as the focus is positioned on the user interface component or in the additional content;
 	- or as long as the additional content is valid.
 1. Connect a **mouse**.
 1. Scan the screen with the mouse and locate the additional content that appears when a user interface component is hovered over.
 1. Check that the additional content can be hovered over with the mouse.
-1. Check that the additional content remains visible :
+1. Check that the additional content remains visible
-	- until the mouse pointer is moved away from the user interface component and the additional content ;
+	- until the mouse pointer is moved away from the user interface component and the additional content;
 	- or as long as the mouse pointer hovers over the user interface component or the additional content;
 	- or as long as the additional content is valid.
 1. If this is the case, the criterion is validated.